 Kashin, Konstantin, Adam N. Glynn, and Nahomi Ichino.
 2014. qualCI v0.1.
 R package available from CRAN.

 Ichino, Nahomi and Noah L. Nathan.
-“Democratizing the Party: The Effects of Primary Election Reforms in Ghana,” November 2016 version.
+“Democratizing the Party: The Effects of Primary Election Reforms in Ghana.”
+September 2018 version.

-Political parties in new democracies increasingly use primaries to select legislative candidates.
-But we know little about how internal party procedures shape the field of politicians who seek elected office in patronage-oriented political systems.
-We propose that democratizing candidate selection by expanding the primary electorate has two consequences: the electorate will have more diverse preferences and vote buying will become a less effective strategy.
+Recent reforms to primary election rules by one of Ghana’s major parties offer a rare opportunity to assess the effects of expansions of the franchise in contemporary new democracies, where universal suffrage was usually already established at independence.
+We propose that democratizing candidate selection by expanding the primary electorate has two consequences in patronage-oriented political systems: the electorate will have more diverse preferences and vote buying will become a less effective strategy.
 These changes, in turn, affect the types of politicians who seek and win legislative nominations.
-We construct an original dataset to analyze the impacts of recent reforms to primary rules by one of the major parties in Ghana.
-We show that expanding the primary electorate opened paths to office for politicians from groups that were previously excluded, including women, members of local non-plurality ethnic groups, and members of ethnic groups outside a party’s core coalition.
+Using an original dataset on candidate entry and nominations, we show that expanding the primary electorate opened paths to office for politicians from social groups that were previously excluded, including women and members of ethnic groups outside a party’s core national coalition.

 What is the effect of electoral systems on corruption?
 Persson, Tabellini and Trebbi (2003) proposed that plurality electoral systems should lead to lower corruption compared to proportional representation (PR) systems because the former creates a direct link between voters and politicians whom voters can hold accountable for corruption.
 The empirical question remains unresolved, however, in part due to the endogeneity of the electoral institutions and difficulties in measuring corruption.
 Using nonparametric methods and new data to reduce sensitivity to these problems, we find no evidence for this hypothesis.
 Instead, we find some evidence in the opposite direction, that PR leads to less corruption.